shassen14/gpt_the_office/README.md

 1. Ensure one is in the virtual environment with `source venv/bin/activate`
 2. `python3 ./data/prep_char_data.py`

-This will then create a character-level dataset directory that has the `script.txt`, `training.bin`, `val.bin`, and `meta.pkl`.
+This will then create a character-level dataset directory that has the `meta.pkl`, `script.txt`, `training.bin`, and `val.bin`.
 The following gif shows the steps and example terminal outputs:
 ![](docs/media/prep_char_data.gif)

 This will rather download the dataset or confirm it's already there.
 One can edit the `data/data_config.py` to edit file names and download another dataset recommended in the comments or one's own.